Alex1100/fetchem/README.md

 # Fetchem

-A Go project from the Go Programming Language by Alan A.A Donnovan and Brian W. Kernighan, which allows users to get raw html from a searched url via the terminal command line
+<b>A Go project from the Go Programming Language
+by Alan A.A Donnovan and Brian W. Kernighan, which allows users to get raw html from a searched url via the terminal command line</b>

 To get started install go via https://golang.org/